nationalarchives/ds-ami-build/README.md

 8. Remove not needed resources created in point #3
 ## Prerequisites
 ### AWS
-- account s-devops-ansible-amis in tna-iam with assume role permission
+- Existing key pair files in the target account; to create a key pair: `ssh-keygen -t rsa -b 4096 -f [key-pair-file-name] -N "" -C "platform-team@nationalarchives.gov.uk" -m PEM`
+- Registered key pair in EC2 - Network & Security - Kay Pairs section
-- role s-devops-ansible-amis with permission in EC2, S3, IAM and Secrets Manager
+- role s-devops-ansible-amis in target account with the required permissions
 ### Action Secrets (repo-wide)
-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
+- SUBNET_ID - public subnet in target account
+- VPC_ID - vpc of the public subnet
 ### Action Secrets (each environment - dev, staging and production)
 - AWS_ACCOUNT_ID - target account for storing the AMI
 - AWS_ROLE_ARN - role s-devops-ansible-amis in target account
 - SSH_KEY - ssh private key used to log in to primer instance and the deployed instance.
 Note, this is the contents of the key, not the filename!
-- SUBNET_ID - public subnet in target account
-- VPC_ID - vpc of the public subnet
 ### GitHub Actions/Ansible
 - branching for each environment - dev, staging and production